AlFahiyanSiyam/AlFahiyanSiyam.github.io/README.md

 ### Step 7: Updating the static generator site on GitHub

-After making any changes open the GitHub desktop from your computer.
+>Step 7.1: After making any changes open the GitHub desktop from your computer.

+> Step 7.2: